 • Sorce free: 40 swipes/day, full AI auto-apply, cover letter generation, resume tailoring.
 Indefinite.

-If you're not sure AI auto-apply is right for you yet, Sorce lets you find out.
-With Sonara, you have to commit first.
+If you're not sure AI auto-apply is right for you yet, Sorce lets you find out without guessing at checkout limits.

 Mobile